 Penang National Park (Taman Negara Pulau Pinang) is one of my favorite places in the world.
-Therefore, as you can expect, I am writing this post with special care.
-On the tiny island of Penang, just an hour and a half from the city of George Town, this national park (the smallest in Malaysia) is placed.
+Therefore, I am writing this post with special care as you can expect.
+On the tiny island of Penang, this national park (the smallest in Malaysia) is located just an hour and a half from the city of George Town.

-Undoubtedly, it is a place that I know I will be back soon, since there is the possibility of free and wild camping and my explorer soul asks me to spend at least one night there, with the dreamy sunsets and the liberating murmur of the jungle.
+Undoubtedly, it is a place that I know I will return to soon, since there is the possibility of free and wild camping.
+My explorer soul asks me to spend at least one night there with the dreamy sunsets and the liberating murmur of the jungle.

 HOW TO REACH penang national park

-To reach the National Park in Penang you need to take the bus 101 from Georgetown.
-We took it at the Lubuh Chulia Street.
+To reach the National Park in Penang, you need to take the 101 bus from Georgetown.
+We took it at Lubuh Chulia Street.
 I’ll leave you the following map so you know the route (direction towards Teluk Bahang).
-Price is 4 MYR (1 €) and the travel lasts one and a half hour.
-First bus leaves at 5:30 and the last one at midnight.
+Price is 4 MYR (1 €) and the journey lasts one and a half hour.
+First bus leaves at 5:30 AM and the last one at midnight.

-Once you arrive, there will be a bunch of locals that will offer to take you in a boat to the different beaches in the Penang National Park.
-My personal suggestion is that even saving the walk don’t do it.
-Walking through the National Park has been one of the most incredible strolls I have ever taken.
+Once you arrive, there will be a bunch of locals that will offer to take you to the different beaches in Penang National Park on a boat.
+My personal suggestion is to not do it even if it saves you the walk.
+Walking through the National Park was one of the most incredible strolls I have ever taken.

 ROUTE THROUGH THE PENANG NATIONAL PARK

-Before starting trekking through the park you need to pass a booth where you shall provide your names, your Passport number and tell them if you plan to camp there.
+Before starting your trek through the park, you will pass a booth where you need to provide your names, Passport number and tell them if you plan to camp there.
 Entrance is free, but I understand they want to keep control of who enters and exits the park.

-Besides, there’s a huge sign with the park’s map and the different existing routes.
-In this map we saw that one of the main attractions was closed, the Canopy Walkway, a wooden bridge 250 meters long, that is suspended among the trees at 15 meters from the floor.
-If you have the chance to find it open, the Price you need to pay for traversing it is 5 MYR at the visitors’ registration office.
+Additionally, there’s a huge sign with the park’s map and the different existing routes.
+In this map, we saw that the Canopy Walkway, one of the main attractions was closed.
+It is a 250 meters long wooden bridge, suspended among the trees at 15 meters from the ground.
+If you find it open by chance, you would need to pay 5 MYR at the visitors’ registration office to traverse it.

-In total 1 hour and a half one way + another hour of return + another hour of going + another hour and a half of return.
+In total, we spent 1 hour and a half one way + another hour of return + another hour of going + another hour and a half of return.
 5 hours of trekking at 30 degrees and with an unimaginable humidity.
-But it turned out to be a very good experience.
-One of the highlights of our 20-days Southeast Asia trip.
+Nonetheless, it turned out to be a very good experience – one of the highlights of our 20-days Southeast Asia trip.

 TREKKING TOWARDS MONKEY BEACH

-The route gets more pleasant thanks to the beautiful views, but it is not easy.
+The route, while not easy, gets more pleasant thanks to the beautiful views.
 Even though the way is quite well-trodden (weed has been removed and there exist wooden bridges to cross the most complicated sections), humidity makes it harder.
 I had never sweat that much before.

-With no preparation we only took one single bottle of 1.5 liters of water for the two of us, which we finished before arriving at Monkey Beach.
-Considering the high temperatures and humidity, We suggest Carrying at least two 1.5-liter bottles per person to Penang National Park.
+With no preparation, we only took a single bottle of 1.5 liters of water for the two of us, which we finished before arriving at Monkey Beach.
+Considering the high temperatures and humidity, we suggest carrying at least two 1.5-liter bottles per person to Penang National Park.

-Even though we read in many blogs that it was difficult or even impossible to find monkeys in the Penang National Park, much earlier than we had anticipated, the magic became reality.
+We read in many blogs that it was difficult or even impossible to find monkeys in the Penang National Park, however, the magic became reality much earlier than we had anticipated.

-Note: this was the first time I saw monkeys in freedom.
-As the Zoos personally give me horror, seeing these animals in freedom was a very special moment.
+Note: this was the first time I saw monkeys in the wild.
+Though the Zoos personally gave me horror, seeing these animals in freedom was a very special moment.

-Following the path, it kept getting more and more complicated, but at the same time we kept finding more and more surprises.
-We saw a giant lizard, mind-blowing butterflies and beaches that started to be a wonder like the one I show you in the picture called Teluk Ailing.
+While it kept getting more and more complicated along the path, at the same time, we kept finding more and more surprises.
+We saw a giant lizard, mind-blowing butterflies, and wondrous beaches like the one I show you in the picture called Teluk Ailing.
 Point C in the map.

-You can’t lose the path and after an hour and a half walking, we found a rock that indicated we were about to reach the first stop.
+You can’t get lost on the path, and after an hour and a half of walking, we found a rock that indicated we were about to reach the first stop.

 MONKEY BEACH PARADISE

-Once we crossed it, being very careful they wouldn’t steal something from us (yes, these monkeys are used to steal food, mobile phones or whatever they can to visitors, so watch for your belongings and close your backpacks), we arrived at PARADISE.
+Once we crossed the bridge, with caution to not let these monkeys steal something from us (yes, these monkeys are used to steal food, mobile phones or whatever they can to visitors, so watch for your belongings and close your backpacks), we arrived in PARADISE.

 The beaches of Penang National Park are some of the most beautiful I’ve ever seen.

-We were practically alone, together with a couple of local people that sold some water to us.
+We were practically alone, together with a couple of local people who sold some water to us.

-The beach is very long and the sand is fine and white, which makes the water cloudy if there are waves.
-It is not the best beach for snorkeling.
+The beach is very long and the sand is fine and white, which makes the water cloudy if there are any waves.
+It was not the best beach for snorkeling.

-Something I loved were the huts built down the palm trees so visitors may sit and eat in the wooden tables, or rest from the sun.
-I obviously was expecting a local to come and asks us to pay a fee for using the hut.
+Something I loved here were huts that were built under the palm trees where visitors can sit and eat on the wooden tables or rest from the sun.
+I was obviously expecting a local to come and ask us to pay a fee for using the hut.
 But no!
-They are totally free and they came only to say hello.
+They were totally free and they came only to say hello.

-Please, tie well your belongings to the tables and chairs.
-It is very common that while you are in the water a monkey comes and takes everything it can, especially backpacks when you have food inside them.
+Please, tie your belongings to the tables and chairs well.
+It is very common that while you are in the water, a monkey would come and take everything it can, especially backpacks that have food inside them.

-The day before, after touring George Town, we bought things to eat during our day in the Penang National Park (bread, cheese and dragon fruit).
+On the day before, we bought things to eat for our day in the Penang National Park (bread, cheese and dragon fruit) after touring George Town.

 We went through the whole beach from one point to the complete opposite, but we didn’t follow the trail to reach the Muka Head lighthouse.
-We wouldn’t have enough time for that and for reaching the Pantai Kerachut beach before sunset.
+We didn’t have enough time for that or for reaching the Pantai Kerachut beach before sunset.

 Between the palm trees you’ll find swings and lianas to enjoy your time at the beach.